 If you resign from your employment because of your pregnancy, but your baby does not live, you may be entitled to return to work, but not necessarily to the same post at the same grade and salary as applied immediately prior to the termination of your employment.
-If this situation arises, you must contact your HR team for further advice.
+If this situation arises, you must contact your nominated H.R. representative for further advice.